ManticoreGamesInc/platform-documentation/src/references/selecting_a_storage_type.md

 ## Player Storage

 [Player Storage](../references/persistent_storage.md) is used to persistently save data for a specific player between sessions.
-For example, if a player can earn some form of currency in your game (i.e., Coins from pickups), then this data can be saved to the player's storage so the next time they join your game, they will start with the amount of coins that they previously had in an earlier session.
+For example, if a player can earn some form of currency in your game (that is, Coins from pickups), then this data can be saved to the player's storage so the next time they join your game, they will start with the amount of coins that they previously had in an earlier session.

 Player Storage is also a good way to save player settings for a specific game.
 For example, if you allow the player to adjust the music volume in your game, then saving this for the player will allow you to apply that music volume the next time they join so they don't have to adjust it every time.